Bharathymurugan/M2/README.md

 ## AIM:

-Write a c program to find the sum of odd digits using for loop
+Write a c program to find the sum of even digits using do while loop in a Given range

 ## ALGORITHM: